 There’s a lot more to the value of optimism than having a sunny disposition.
-Ongoing commitment to a positive outlook – and this is no overstatement – fundamentally changes the life that you are living.
+An ongoing commitment to a positive outlook fundamentally changes the life that you are living.

-Positive people not only feel happier, they set (and reach) bigger goals, lead healthier lives, build stronger relationships, love themselves more and attract more confidence and respect from others.
+Positive people not only feel happier, but they also set (and reach) bigger goals, lead healthier lives, build stronger relationships, love themselves more, and attract more confidence and respect from others.

 Sound appealing?
-All of that can be yours with a little more positivity in the way you view yourself and the world you inhabit.
-Read on to find out how to unleash more of this miracle success-fuel into your own life.
+All of that can be yours with a little more positivity in how you view yourself and the world you inhabit.
+Here’s how you can unleash more of this magical force into your life.

 1. Ask the Teller